-High THC strains have always been in demand, but especially so after Cannabis Cup pitted US growers against each other making it into a genuine, bona fide competition with machines doing the measuring.
+High THC strains have always been in demand, but especially so after the Cannabis Cup pitted US growers against each other, making it a genuine, bona fide competition with machines doing the measuring.

 Ever since, each consecutive event has brought higher and higher THC levels to the table.

-Today’s weed is much different, and that is in part due to the legalization in the US.
+Cannabis in 2020 is much different, and that is in part due to legalization in the US.

-In just a couple years, over the course of early 2010’s, we saw the rise of an “elitist” smoking society, if I may say so.
+Over the course of the early 2010s, we saw the rise of an “elitist” smoking society, if I may say so.

-Cannabis strains that tested for over 20% THC were being grown left and right and everything was now moving in the right direction.
+Cannabis strains that tested for over 20% THC were being grown left and right.

-So, when someone says that they are looking for a high-THC strain, in today’s world that means they’re looking for a strain with over 18% THC.
+Nowadays, when someone says that they are looking for a high-THC strain, it means they’re looking for a strain with over 18% THC.

 Sativa strains are generally known to be uplifting, high in THC, and they are very good for growing outside.

-Pure sativa strains (landraces) take long to flower.
+Pure Sativa strains (landraces) take longer to flower.
 They can grow a lot and become quite hard to maintain and harvest at the right time because of their size.

-It’s important to note that we will also include a couple of sativa-dominant hybrids in this list as well, as hybrids usually tend to be more potent that pure strains.
+It’s important to note that we will also include a couple of Sativa-dominant hybrids in this list as well, as hybrids usually tend to be more potent than pure strains.

 Smoking on some Destroyer will leave you with a somewhat cerebral effect, but mostly uplifted and energetic.

 It is mold-resistant and usually flowers in about 8 to 12 weeks.
-It gives off a sweet taste, and it gives off a very strong smell of lavender.
+It gives off a sweet taste and a very strong smell of lavender.

-It gives off a taste of citrus fruit and spices, and its aroma is pleasant as well.
+It gives off a taste of citrus fruit and spices and has a very pleasant aroma.

 Kilimanjaro is one of the highest THC strains in Canada, as it is popular among users in Calgary, Toronto, and several other bigger cities across the Big North.

-This strain was largely grown in Europe before coming to Canada and the US, and it has up to 20% THC.
+This strain was largely grown in Europe before coming to Canada and the US, and can have up to 20% THC.

 You can find Kilimanjaro on sale at the World of Seeds and Delicious Seeds.

-Thai is one of those strains that are the dream of long-time growers, as it is one of rare strains which grow huge, and still have up to 22% THC.
+Thai is one of those strains that are the dream of long-time growers, as it is one of the rare strains that grow huge and still have up to 22% THC.

-It was brought over to the US by the returning soldiers from the Vietnam war in the 70s and 80s.
+It was brought over to the US by returning soldiers from the Vietnam War in the 70s and 80s.

 Thai usually has a strong, distinct fruity, citrus aroma.
 The flavor is somewhat different though, as users say it tastes earthy and somewhat woody.
 It’s a bitter taste all-together, but a great high.

-This strain will definitely keep you uplifted and focused, just don’t smoke too much of it as the high is intensive.
+This strain will definitely keep you uplifted and focused; just don’t smoke too much of it as the high is intense.